We present the study material in a down-to-earth manner, emphasising solving problems and applying algorithms rather than abstract ideas and proofs.

 Unit A1: Introduction to graphs

-A graph is a collection of points, or vertices, joined by lines or edges; this unit gives a general introduction to these.
-We discuss Eulerian and Hamiltonian graphs and related problems; one of these is the well-known Königsberg bridges problem.
+A graph is a collection of points, or vertices, joined by lines or edges; this unit gives a general introduction to graphs.
+We discuss Eulerian and Hamiltonian graphs and related problems, one of which is the well-known Königsberg bridges problem.

 Unit A2: Trees

-Trees are graphs occurring in areas such as branching processes, decision procedures and the representation of molecules.
-We discuss their mathematical properties, and their applications such as to the minimum connector problem and the travelling salesman problem.
+Trees are graphs that occur in areas such as branching processes, decision procedures, and the representation of molecules.
+We discuss their mathematical properties and their applications, such as the minimum connector problem and the travelling salesman problem.

 Unit A3: Planarity and colouring